 The list of courses prescribed for the first two years must be taken by all students.
-However, a pattern of elective courses during the third and fourth years allows the advanced student to plan an individual program of study according to his interests and aptitude.
+However, a pattern of elective courses during the third and fourth years allows the advanced student to plan an individual program of study according to his interest and aptitude.

-During the junior and senior years, students must complete a minimum of 47 credit hours of courses from among those listed: pp. 47 to 50.
+During the junior and senior years, students must complete a minimum of 47 credit hours of courses from among those listed: pp. 00 to 00.
 The remaining credit hours required for graduation may be taken outside the major field, or additional departmental courses may be elected.
+A total of 146 credit hours is required for graduation.